-Spain and the UK ‘are days away’ from signing a post-Brexit Gibraltar deal as negotiations enter ‘senstive phase’, claim sources - Olive Press News Spain
+Spain and the UK ‘are days away’ from signing a post-Brexit Gibraltar deal as negotiations enter ‘sensitive phase’, claim sources - Olive Press News Spain

 The European Commission vice-president leading the Gibraltar negotiation, Maros Sefcovic, commented last week: “We are entering into a sensitive phase of the negotiations”.

-The prospect of a deal has already been met with stiff opposition from Conservative backbenchers who have raised concerns that any agreement would endanger British sovereignity of the Rock.
+The prospect of a deal has already been met with stiff opposition from Conservative backbenchers who have raised concerns that any agreement would endanger British sovereignty of the Rock.

 Sir William Cash, chairman of the European scrutiny committee in the House of Commons, said; “I was disturbed to hear that what appears to have been agreed in principle between the UK and the EU with regards to Gibraltar would include EU Schengen border checks being performed in Gibraltar, Gibraltar aligning with EU rules to ensure a so-called level playing field, they say, and joint UK-Spanish management of Gibraltar’s airport and, therefore, defence issues”.